benswift/benswift.github.com/_posts/2018-06-05-centre-for-the-public-awareness-of-code.md

 tags:
 ---

 *What's your favourite movie?
-Favourite band/album?* Most folks already have an answer to these questions (because they've been asked before).
+Most folks already have an answer to this questions (because they've been asked before).
 Mine's [The Castle](https://www.imdb.com/title/tt0118826/).

 ![Cast of "The Castle"]({{ "/assets/images/the-castle.jpg" | absoluteurl }}){: style="width:100%;"}

+*What's your favourite band/album?* Again, a pretty standard "dinner party" line of questioning.
+As a muso (at least in the loose sense of the word) I find this a much tougher one to answer, partially because I have so many favourites, and partially because I'm trying t

 *What's your favourite scientist or scientific theory/fact?* This one is harder, but thanks to great work by many